-Once upon a time there was a land called Harmony where Peace reigned throughout.
-Everyone treated their neighbor as they wished to be treated.
-Yet not everyone agreed on all things but kindness was a virtue that everyone chose to express regardless.
-Humility and forgiveness were also virtues that the people valued and displayed.
-Even though it seems like a fairy tale to most, those who chose to believe in the person of Peace were able to achieve this life of harmony.
+Once upon a time, there was a land called Harmony where Peace reigned supreme.
+In this land, everyone treated their neighbor as they wished to be treated.
+Though not everyone agreed on all things, kindness was a virtue that everyone there chose to express.
+Humility and forgiveness were also virtues that the people who lived in Harmony valued and each displayed them willingly.
+Many who lived far from this land heard about it but believed this to be just a fairytale.
+Yet for the few who dared to believe and search out this land, the truth was found in the person of Peace.
+And they lived happily ever after in Harmony.

 I know you expect to find recipes and posts about fermenting when you come here.
 Let me assure you that mostly that is exactly what you will find.
-The thing is, while we’re all about good gut health, we’re also focused on good mental health.
-Your gut health has a huge impact on your mental health, but also it’s scientifically proven that family and community do too.
+The thing is, while we’re all about good gut health because we know how important it is to live well, we’re also focused on good mental health.
+Good mental health can be even more important.
+Your gut health has a huge impact on your mental health, but also it’s scientifically proven that family and friends, the community you surround yourself with, is even more important.

-I’ve been busy creating a mobile app for The Fermented Table.
+I’ve been busy working on a mobile app for The Fermented Table.
 I want to make it as easy as possible to connect during this chaos.
 If someone is in need or lonely I want them to feel connected.
-Let’s encourage each other and start some healthy habits too.
+Let’s encourage each other locally and start some healthy habits together too.
 My heart breaks for the people who have watched far too much television during the global shutdown because there was nothing else to do.
-Many felt lead they should obey every single guideline from the government as though it was law.
-Now they are finding themselves confused and lonely.
+Many felt that they should obey every single guideline from their government as though it was law.
+They believed that they were doing it for the greater good.
+But governments around the world are proving to be sketchy AF.
+So they are now finding themselves confused and lonely.

-I’ll make an announcement when the app becomes available in the app stores.
+I’ll make an announcement when the app becomes available.
 Until then, hug someone close to you.
 Smile at everyone else.
-We need each other.
+Do everything with the over-arching belief that we need each other.